Exascale computing: European Union & United Kingdom

 In 2011, several projects aiming at developing technologies and software for exascale computing were started in the European Union.
 The CRESTA project (Collaborative Research into Exascale Systemware, Tools and Applications), the DEEP project (Dynamical ExaScale Entry Platform), and the project Mont-Blanc.
 A major European project based on exascale transition is the MaX (Materials at the Exascale) project.
 The Energy oriented Centre of Excellence (EoCoE) exploits exascale technologies to support carbon-free energy research and applications.

 In 2015, the Scalable, Energy-Efficient, Resilient and Transparent Software Adaptation (SERT) project, a major research project between the University of Manchester and the STFC Daresbury Laboratory in Cheshire, was awarded c. £1million from the United Kingdom's Engineering and Physical Sciences Research Council.
 The SERT project was due to start in March 2015.
 It will be funded by EPSRC under the Software for the Future II programme, and the project will partner with the Numerical Analysis Group (NAG), Cluster Vision and the Science and Technology Facilities Council (STFC).

 On 28 September 2018, the European High-Performance Computing Joint Undertaking (EuroHPC JU) was formally established by the EU.
 The EuroHPC JU aims to build an exascale supercomputer by 2022/2023.
 The EuroHPC JU will be jointly funded by its public members with a budget of around €1 billion.
 The EU's financial contribution is €486 million.

-In March 2023 the government of the United Kingdom announced it would invest ₤900 million in the development of an exascale computer.
+In March 2023 the government of the United Kingdom announced it would invest £900 million in the development of an exascale computer.
+This project was axed in August 2024.